- Upgrade the Network’s aging emergency communications system

-- Needed to integrate JPS voters and Motorola receivers
+- Integrated existing JPS voters and Motorola receivers

-Critical communications faced disruptions when the town's leased lines provider was set to discontinue FDDA 4-wire analog lines.
-Alternatively the provider offered T1 or Ethernet services to keep emergency services in operation.
-The town began their search for an economical solution to carry their network for years to come.
+Critical communications were facing critical disruptions when the town's leased lines provider was nearing discontinuation of its FDDA 4-wire analog lines.
+The provider also offered T1 or Ethernet services to keep emergency services in operation, so the town began looking for an economical solution to carry their network into the future.

-Upon identifying the main issues a trial network was set up with TC Communications.
-TC offered products for 4-wire Analog conversion: the TC8614 for T1 lines and TC3846-6 for Ethernet.
+A trial network was then set up with TC Communications, who offered products for 4-wire Analog conversion: the TC8614 for T1 lines and TC3846-6 for Ethernet.

-After consideration the town decided to choose T1 lines.
-Choosing T1 allowed for a more economical and expedient installation.
-A TC8614 with 600ohm Analog over T1 was the first product sent for testing.
-The equipment was able to leverage 4 channels with one unit; just like the FDDA analog lines installed before.
+After careful consideration, the town chose T1 lines, which allowed for a faster and more economical installation.
+A TC8614 with 600 ohm Analog over T1 was the first product sent for testing.
+The equipment could leverage 4 channels with a single unit, just like the previously used FDDA analog lines.

 Cross talk was also an issue for the FDDA system.
-Once TC products were installed voice communications stabilized and disruptions within the network were eliminated.
-Dry contact is also supported.
+Once TC products were installed, voice communications stabilized and disruptions within the network were eliminated.
+The new system also supported Dry Contact.

-It is often that public safety networks need their new purchase to work with previously installed equipment.
-The town had both JPS voters and Motorola receivers they were not prepared to retire.
+Most public safety networks require new equipment to integrate with existing infrastructure.
+The town had both JPS voters and Motorola receivers it was not prepared to retire.
 TC equipment was able to integrate with what had been put in place years before.
-Without that ability the town could have faced more costly upgrades and potential downtime as they sought a solution.
+Without that ability, the town could have faced more costly upgrades and potential downtime.

-Since choosing a new system, the town has been able to keep their network running error free.
-They also experienced an upgrade in audio quality thanks to TC Communications equipment.
-During a heavy rain storm one weekend, most of the 4-wire circuits experienced interference and cross talks.
+During a heavy rain storm, most of the 4-wire circuits experienced interference and cross talks.
 It was thought that the newly installed devices may have caused the issue.
-Upon closer inspection the circuits connected to the TC Communications boxes received no disruptions.
+Upon closer inspection, the circuits connected to the TC Communications boxes received no disruptions.

-The town was also able to ensure a longer life for their equipment at a lower cost than Ethernet with no downtime.
+The town was also able to ensure a longer life for its equipment at a lower cost than Ethernet with zero downtime.
 New operating costs were comparable to their previous charges for 4-wire leased lines.
-Without improvements to their network, emergency services would have faced disruptions within their network.
-Now, with newly installed equipment and minimal change to the network, they can focus on surveiling the town.
+Without these improvements, emergency services would have faced network disruptions.
+Today, with better equipment and minimal changes, the town can focus on keeping residents safe.